 Nonetheless, because family members share not just the same positive family history, but also other modifiable risk factors as well, family history can help doctors capture the underlying complexities of both genetic and environmental (behavioral) influences leading to the appearance of disease.

 Perhaps most important, people at risk for CVD because of their genetic makeup can benefit from modifying their behavior.
-For instance, quitting smoking is projected to decrease CHD to a greater extent in men with a positive family history of CHD compared to men without a positive family history.
+For instance, quitting smoking is projected to decrease CAD to a greater extent in men with a positive family history of CAD compared to men without a positive family history.

-Family history is thus an important tool used by doctors to evaluate risk of CVD.
+Thus, family history is an important tool used by doctors to evaluate risk of CVD.

 What to Do If You Think You Might Be at Risk